 In this Manuscript, Owl recorded Christopher Robin's second lesson on how to use the movie maker online.

-Owl loves to demonstrate the first lesson on adding files and the third one on video making as such.
+Owl loves to demonstrate the first lesson on adding files and the third one on movie making as such.

 All the files you've uploaded can be used in the editor of the movie maker online.
 The editor consists of several vertical areas:‚